Reasoning to Edit: Hypothetical Instruction-Based Image Editing with Visual Reasoning: Introduction

-To address these limitations, we propose a unified solution: a large-scale hypothetical instruction-based dataset, \textbf{\D}, and a tailored reasoning-aware framework, \textbf{\M}. \D~comprises diverse hypothetical instructions spanning four reasoning categories: physical, temporal, causal, and story-based reasoning, totaling 51{,}039 samples.
-Each sample consists of a source image, a hypothetical instruction, and a corresponding target image that reflects the intended edit. \ \M~consists of an MLLM and a diffusion model, augmented with two specialized modules for visual guidance, reasoning, and semantic enrichment: the Fine-grained Reasoning Cue Extraction (FRCE) module and the Cross-Modal Enhancer (CME).
+To address these limitations, we first formalize the problem as a novel \textbf{Hypothetical Instruction-Reasoning Image Editing (HI-IE)} task, and propose a unified solution: a large-scale hypothetical instruction-based dataset, \textbf{\D}, and a tailored reasoning-aware framework, \textbf{\M}. \D~comprises diverse hypothetical instructions spanning four reasoning categories: physical, temporal, causal, and story-based reasoning, totaling 51{,}039 samples.
+Each sample consists of a source image, a hypothetical instruction, and a corresponding target image that reflects the intended edit. \M~is a hybrid framework that jointly and interactively performs reasoning and editing, thereby overcoming the need for multi-round refinement of textual instructions~\cite{fu2023guiding}.
+This unified design mitigates reasoning uncertainty and reduces inference time.
+Specifically, \M~consists of an MLLM and a diffusion model, augmented with two specialized modules for visual guidance, reasoning, and semantic enrichment, i.e, the Fine-grained Reasoning Cue Extraction (FRCE) module and the Cross-Modal Enhancer (CME).
 The FRCE module extracts detailed reasoning cues through two branches: the visual reasoning branch captures both local and global visual semantics to model spatial relationships and object-level interactions, while the textual reasoning branch identifies key object references and contextual intent from hypothetical instructions, enriched with relevant visual context.
 These fine-grained features, combined with multi-scale image tokens and textual embeddings, are input to the MLLM alongside learnable tokens to implicitly generate reasoning-aware visual guidance.
 Finally, the CME enhances these signals via semantic complementarity across modalities, producing well-aligned, semantically rich guidance for diffusion-based image editing.
-In sum, our contributions are as follows: \begin{itemize} \item We systematically extend traditional Instruction-Based Image Editing (IIE) to Hypothetical Instruction-Reasoning Image Editing (HI-IE).
+In sum, our contributions are as follows: \begin{itemize} \item We systematically extend traditional Instruction-Based Image Editing (IIE) to \textbf{Hypothetical Instruction-Reasoning Image Editing (HI-IE)}.
 This task involves implicit, ambiguous, and hypothetical editing instructions that demand deeper reasoning over contextual cues, physical dynamics, and user intent.

 \item We curate a new large-scale dataset, \textbf{\D}, specifically designed to support the reasoning of hypothetical instruction in image editing.
 It contains 51{,}039 triplets of source image, hypothetical instruction, and target image, covering four distinct reasoning categories: physical, temporal, causal, and story-based reasoning.